 Efficiency and economy

 Once we started to run, several vital factors must have influenced our evolution as runners: efficiency and economy.
 To develop as efficient long-distance runners, it is likely that natural selection favored those who could travel the most significant distance using the least amount of energy.
 For this reason, anatomical adaptations such as a springy Achilles tendon allowed humans to store elastic strain energy in their muscles and tendons during locomotion—energy that can now be released rapidly for a sprint finish!
 This physiologic adaptation still allows athletes to sprint at over 30 km/h.

-In addition to our anatomical adaptations, it is also essential to consider how our brain functions during running.
-The frontal lobe is responsible for cognitive control and decision making, while the parietal lobe helps us process sensory information.
-Together, these two regions play a very important role in helping us to regulate our pace and maintain our running form.
+In addition to how our bodies change, it is also essential to think about how our brains work when we run.
+The frontal lobe controls our thoughts and decisions, while the parietal lobe helps us process sensory information.
+Together, these two regions play a vital role in helping us to regulate our pace and maintain our running form.

 Fight frustration and unhappiness

-One way to overcome this mismatch is by using our motivation to its fullest potential.
+One way to deal with this mismatch is to maximize our motivation.
 Our motivation can help us achieve our goals, even when our genes work against us.
-For example, research has shown that overweight people often have a genetic predisposition towards obesity.
+For example, research has shown that overweight people are often genetically ppredisposedto obesity.
 However, many fat people can lose weight and keep it off by using their motivation to make healthy choices, such as eating a balanced diet and exercising regularly.